The Cast: Pedestrians (menacing), Penguins (snowy and cute), Myself (…).

 There were a few routes that would have allowed me to make it to my destination without incident, and with lights and right-hand turns in my favor.
 Unless there was sporting event traffic that night.
 And there was.
 Oh, joy…

 As I turned onto the one street that I thought would have avoided the vehicular traffic I ran into pedestrian traffic.
 Almost literally!
 My windshield wipers were going high-speed, the windshield defogger was trying to defog, the snow was doing it’s best to counteract them both, and the winner was… A tie.
 Visibility was terrible.
-And instead of using the crosswalk to get across the street… People were slippin’ and slidin’ in all directions as they attempted to get across the basketball game.
+And instead of using the crosswalk to get across the street… People were slippin’ and slidin’ in all directions as they attempted to get across the street to the basketball game.

 So, I have small children, teenagers, middle-agers, elderly (who weren’t moving fast anyway, but some had walkers and wheelchairs) and their assistants, and all manner of “Hey, let’s not pay attention to the large object—otherwise known as a van—that should be on the road” other people.
 Those that were paying attention, would look at me like, “Um, I’m a pedestrian.
 Ergo, I rule the road.
 Even if I’m not in the crosswalk.
 Plus, it’s snowing out here and so you should be more considerate.”
 I’m the VEHICLE!!!
 They were the pedestrians.
 They have their own designated paths: Sidewalks and crosswalks.
 But nobody was using them!
 I was walking a fine line between going too fast and running people over or going too slow and sliding off the road.